In this tutorial, you will learn how to render content using Strapi's Rich Text Block Editor in a Next.js project.

 $ strapi import -f ../seed-data.tar.gz

-Once everything is done, we can start both frontend and backend projects by running the following command.
+Once everything is done, you can start both frontend and backend projects by running the following command.

 yarn dev